strawberryoolongtea/lunch-participants/README.md

 * Participants counts in the sales department are divided equally or have one person difference.
 * Some participants have lunch at a fixed time.

-Outputs a monthly list if an array of participant names is specified.
+Output a monthly list if an array of participant names is specified.